KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 	- normally one has to edit
 		- `site.hosturl`, the url where the system can be reached (without `/` at the end)
 		- `site.pagename`, the name of this page
-		- `site.footercontent` some additional text in the foort (Imprint, Terms of Service, etc.)
+		- `site.footercontent` some additional text in the footer (Imprint, Terms of Service, etc.)
 		- `urlrewrite`, enable URL-Rewriting if set up
 		- `texts.*`, change the texts a user has to check before he can participate
 			- or disable them